 Azor is a quiet film in its craft too, and apart from a brief strobe light sequence during a party, there’s nothing that visually stands out.
 The camera doesn’t move very often and we don’t even get a visual sense of perspective and place to be immersed into since the world onscreen feels two-dimensional.
 Ultimately, Azor feels like the kind of film whose vague premise might catch your attention at a festival, but won’t leave you any desire to revisit it or even give it much thought afterwards.
 Its cryptic storytelling and subdued filmmaking don’t offer anything that particularly stands out and by the end, the film leaves you wishing it had something more to offer inside its cold, methodical core.

 Azor will be released in US theaters on September 10 and in UK cinemas on October 29, 2021.
-The film is coming soon to MUBI in the US, UK & Ireland, India, Italy and Turkey.
+The film is coming to MUBI in the US, UK & Ireland, India, Italy and Turkey on December 3.